China–European Union relations: Outside pressure

 The United States, which also has an arms embargo on China, states that lifting the embargo will create a technology transfer that will increase the capabilities of the People's Liberation Army.
 The US has been influential in keeping the EU ban in place.
 The US sees China as a potential military threat and has pressured the EU in keeping it in place.
 In 2011 the Chinese EU ambassador suggested that in the future "the EU should make decisions on its own."

 Similarly, Japan is equally as against any attempt to remove arms restrictions to China.
 Japan's government, particularly right-wing members of the cabinet, indicate that any such move will alter the balance of power in Southeast Asia strongly in favour of China at Japan's expense.
 China described Japan's position as provocative.
 Meanwhile, Japan stated that the EU's proposal to lift the embargo in 2010 was a mistake in which caused great concern to Japan.

+In May 2026, the EU and Japan met in Brussels to strengthen ties and reduce reliance on China, which dominates key minerals, batteries, and clean technology.
+They expressed concern over China’s use of state-backed control and export limits to gain strategic leverage and agreed to work together on diversifying supply chains and boosting industrial resilience.